Spanish Grape Varieties

 In the winery, approaches to handling Caíño Blanco tend to be relatively uniform in Portugal and northern Spain.
 Good quality berries are rich in sugar, aromatic compounds, and acidity – all attributes the winemaker will seek to protect.
 Sulfur dioxide is used to safeguard against oxidation and spoilage, while temperatures are usually tightly controlled at all stages of fermentation.
 Winemaker Rafael Fraga, for example, prefers to extract very pure must via a gentle pressing in a pneumatic machine.
 The bunches are destemmed, pressed, and the juice is moved into a holding vessel, which is kept at a low temperature.
 Mirroring the standard formula for making Albarino, Rafael Fraga ferments his wines in stainless steel tanks at 17C.
 A prolonged fermentation at low temperatures is the most effective way of preserving fruit and freshness in aromatic varieties like Caíño Blanco.

 In some instances, wines fermented in stainless steel will be clarified, subject to filtration, and then added to a blend.
 They will then be bottled about 8-10 months after the harvest.
-Youth is their biggest selling point: bright and fresh white wines with bountiful acidity, citrus fruit, and real verve.
+Youth is their biggest selling point: bright, fresh white wines with bountiful acidity, citrus fruit, and real verve.
 They are not overly structured, complex, or ‘deep,’ but they hit the spot when sipped in the Plaza de Cervantes in Santiago de Compostela.

 However, a growing number of winemakers in Galicia are producing more structured and multifaceted whites, advocating the benefits of maturation on the fine lees and, in some instances, French barrique.
 For example, Rafael Fraga believes that aging his Caíño Blanco on the lees (dead yeast cells) for 12 months enhances the texture and mouthfeel.
 After tasting the wine, we cannot disagree!

 Galicia has risen like a phoenix from the ashes in the 21st century, having transitioned into a wine-growing region with impressive global cachet.
 The story is remarkable: until relatively recently, this damp green corner of Spain was mired in apathy and neglect.
 Years of economic stagnation had left Galicia extremely poor and therefore ignored by the rest of the country.
 Those who could flee emigrated – the remaining farming population held onto their plots of land, producing generally indifferent wines from the Palomino grape.
 It was only in the late 1980s that farmers started to rip out Palomino and replant varieties like Albarino.
-Suddenly, Galicia was recognized as Spain’s leading source of aromatic and racy white wines.
+Suddenly, Galicia was recognized as Spain’s leading aromatic and racy white wine source.
 Yet, due to the region’s physical isolation, it was not until the end of the 1990s that these wines found an appreciative audience in northern Europe and beyond.
 Today, there is scarcely a wine list in New York and San Francisco that does not boast a selection of Galician wine.

 However, Galicia’s viticultural revolution has not simply been driven by the pursuit of wealth.
 For sure, many producers are marketing styles, such as Godello, that have an established reputation abroad – they would be foolish not to.
 But a concurrent revolution is happening across northern Spain: a movement to ‘rescue’ formerly maligned grapes and champion the unknown.
 With international plantings of Albariño increasing every year – California and New Zealand now make good examples – the Galicians are not resting on their laurels.
 Instead, they understand that terroir-driven winemakers must always remain ahead of the curve.
 Exploring once-forgotten varieties is part of that journey.